arahi7860/node-npm-intro/README.md

 ## Introduction

 Today, we're going to embark on the next leg of our journey in learning full stack web development.
-So far we've just learned to write client-side JavaScript that is loaded into our browsers via an HTML file.
-There hasn't been a server involved at all, yet.
+So far, we've just learned to write client-side JavaScript that is loaded into our browsers via an HTML file.
+We have also used React to create more dynamic client-side applications that run in the browser.
+There's another kind of JavaScript that we have yet to learn.

 If we're not writing JavaScript _for_ our browsers to run, then what exactly are we writing it for?
 You may have heard that Node is server-side JavaScript, but